Books on Trope

 The most common trope collections are personality profiles.
 Many people have devised systems of sorting characters into a handful of pigeonholes (the Myers-Briggs Type Indicator (MBTI)

-, the Enneagram, the D&D Character Alignment
+, the D&D Character Alignment

 system, etc.).
 Of course, they tend to think this works well for sorting people